 - Most people would agree whether the indicator should move up or down.

 In 2005, F.O.C.U.S. partnered with the Community Benchmarks Program (CBP) at the Maxwell School of Syracuse University to update and expand the report.
-The current report for 2011 is the result of the same alliance and is supported by the Central New York Community Foundation, which is partnering with the CBP, F.O.C.U.S. and other area organizations to continue the work by posting information on a website so the information can be fluid and up-to-date.
-The new website, “CNYVitals” is under construction.
+The report for 2011 was the result of the same alliance and is supported by the Central New York Community Foundation, which is partnering with the CBP, F.O.C.U.S. and other area organizations to continue the work by posting information on a website so the information can be fluid and up-to-date.
+The new website is called “CNYVitals.”